-A common question that knitters have when they feel confident enough to branch out from written knitting patterns has to do with resizing a project.
-They may want to, for example, size an adult hat knitting pattern down to a child's size, or make a hat that's written for a baby for an older child.
+Once you are confident with knitting patterns, you may want to resize a project.
+For example, you may want to size an adult hat knitting pattern down to a child's size or make a hat that's written for a baby for an older child.

-These two examples use really simple patterns where the math happened to work out pretty easily, but the same concepts hold no matter what kind of pattern the design uses.
+The same concepts hold no matter what kind of pattern the design uses:

 - Figure out the size you want.

 - Multiply the stitches per inch by the inches required to get an approximate cast on number.

 - Refine as needed to fit with the stitch pattern and the decrease pattern, or change the rate of decrease as needed.

 - Decide how long you want your hat to be.

 It's easier with simple patterns where the math isn't complicated.

 First, take a look at an easy hat pattern and try to make it smaller.
 A good pattern to start with as an example is the scarf hat, a simple stockinette stitch hat with a garter stitch edge.

 This hat is intended to fit a teen or small woman, but what if you wanted to make one for a five-year-old child?